nomemory/java-interview-questions/README.md

 * Explain the concept of *Inversion of Control*.
 What is the **Spring IoC Container** ?
 * Explain the concept of *Dependency Injection* (in Spring).
+* Do you know any other libraries that provide *Dependency Injection* features ?
 * What are the main advantages and disadvantages for *setter dependency injection* vs *constructor dependency injection* ?
 * What is a **Spring Bean** ?
 * What are the main **Spring Bean Scopes** ?
 Explain `singleton`, `prototype`, `request`, `session`, `global session`.